PatLesiak/Final-Project-Game/README.md

 Game development is quite fun and interactive way to learn programming language.

 My project required pygame module to run properly.

+To test game just run main.py code and using "A" and "D" keys steer spaceship and shoot enemies using "SPACE" key.
+Game ends after loosing all lives and goes infinite.